liamcooper/WowCookingTool/README.md

 Then this is the tool for you!

-This tool lets you enter you current cooking level and the amount of different ingredients you have available and outputs the following:
+This tool lets you enter you current cooking level and the amount of different ingredients you have available and outputs the following to a text file:
 1. A step by step list of what crafts to do at each skill level
 2. A sum of all the required recipes used in YOUR crafting sequence
 3. A sum of all spices etc. required for the planned crafts